mearlboro/mearlboro.github.io/experience.md

 Investigating the relationship between the internet's architecture, firewalls, and privacy, and building a tool in C# which communicates with the Windows networking interfaces to allow users to visualise and manage the flow of outbound data.
 The project was awarded a distinction by Imperial College, was presented at the London Met Cybercrime Unit, and was a finalist of [HutZero](https://www.hutzero.co.uk/){:target="_blank" rel="noopener noreferrer"} 2018, a cyber-security start-up incubator.
 It was also used, successfully, to catch the bad guys - more than once!

 Supervisor: [Prof William J. Knottenbelt](https://www.doc.ic.ac.uk/~wjk/){:target="_blank" rel="noopener noreferrer"}<br/>
-Thesis: "SnowWall: A visual firewall for the surveillance society" [[link]](/assets/files/snowwall.pdf)
+Thesis: "SnowWall: a visual firewall for the surveillance society" [[link]](/assets/files/snowwall.pdf)

 Courses & interests:
 - Computing: Computational Neuroscience, Information Theory & Codes, Cryptography Engineering, Networks & Communication, Net & Web Security, Privacy Enhancing Techniques, Software Reliability, Models of Computation, Functional Programming, Natual Language Processing